Location: New York, NY

 The Policy Advocacy and Advisory Unit at UNICEF headquarters works to support policy change that advances the rights of women and children, particularly the most marginalized and excluded.
 The Unit works to analyze, collect, manage and disseminate policy resources and identify and facilitate the development of policy positions for the organization.
 The Unit also works to build the investment case for children, as well as support country and regional offices in their upstream advocacy and policy dialogue with governments, stakeholders and partners.

 The objective of this assignment is to support the Unit in collecting and analyzing evidence and conducting research around a variety of emerging issues and topics, as needed and requested by the supervisor.
 This could include conducting literature reviews, collecting and analyzing data and information, as well as formatting, copyediting, and facilitating the production of briefs, as well as other related products.
 The assignment may also include facilitating online communities of practice, outreach, and online maintenance, as well as providing support in the preparation of policy advocacy training workshops and capacity development.
+In 2016, this position will have signficiant focus on climate change.

 Benefits to intern/volunteer: